skseo941229/auction_pure_py/README.md

 - auction_info gives information about the auction such as list of bidders, and permission to close bid.
 - bidders can submit the value and check their results.

 In pure python based sealed auction, pedersen commitment and bulletproof were used.
+To implement this auction, please install this package first.
 https://github.com/kendricktan/pybp